yoon-so123/firecrawl-mcp-server/README.md

 ## Features

-- Scrape, crawl, search, extract, deep research and batch scrape support
-- Web scraping with JS rendering
-- URL discovery and crawling
+- Web scraping, crawling, and discovery
-- Web search with content extraction
+- Search and content extraction
-- Automatic retries with exponential backoff
+- Deep research and batch scraping
-  - Efficient batch processing with built-in rate limiting
+- Automatic retries and rate limiting
-- Credit usage monitoring for cloud API
-- Comprehensive logging system
-- Support for cloud and self-hosted Firecrawl instances
+- Cloud and self-hosted support
-- Mobile/Desktop viewport support
-- Smart content filtering with tag inclusion/exclusion
-- SSE Support
+- SSE support

 > Play around with [our MCP Server on MCP.so's playground](https://mcp.so/playground?server=firecrawl-mcp-server) or on [Klavis AI](https://www.klavis.ai/mcp-servers).